AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 $$Error = \frac{\mid experimental- theoretical \mid}{theoretical} $$

-$$Percet Error =\frac{|4.195-48.82|}{48.82} * 100\% = 91.468\% $$
+$$Percent Error =\frac{|4.195-48.82|}{48.82} * 100\% = 91.468\% $$

 $$Efficiency = 100\% - 91.468\% = 8.592\% $$

+Thus, the efficiency of the current ram pump design is 8.592%.

 ## Conclusions

 From extensive data collection and analysis, the team calculated that the force required to open the valve was 11.82 N; this force was determined by a force analysis of water being added to the bottle until the valve opened.
 With this calculation, the team was able to determine the ideal spring constant using Hooke's Law ($F=kx$).
-The use of the ideal spring increased the amount of water driven up through the effluent pipe.
+The use of the ideal spring increased the amount of water driven up through the effluent pipe. **[Should this previous sentence be included?]** Hooke's Law depends on the compression length of the spring and does not account for the material property of the spring (e.g., the natural length of spring).

 The terminal velocity was calculated in order to calculate the theoretical volume of water pumped.
 By experimentation, the team found that the average value for terminal velocity was 2.56 m/s.
 The terminal velocity was obtained collecting and measuring the volume of water which pass through the ram pump when the plate is open a certain amount of time.
 The theoretical volume of water pumped was 48.73 milliliters.